 Onion rings is a type of snack where large white onions are sliced to form into rings, dipped in a batter and/or bread crumbs then deep fried, usually accompanied with a dipping sauce like ketchup, barbecue sauce and or mayonnaise.
-Most of us usually see this in pubs, bars and fast food chains as an alternative to French Fries but do you know where it originated?

 - Prepare a deep fryer, heat oil to 185C.